2025 ESHIP Alliance Leadership Council Elections Open For Community Voting

 Who is eligible to vote?

-Where can I learn more about the election process?
+Where can I learn more about the candidates and the election?

-All candidates and information about the Leadership Council Election can be found at Election Central on the ESHIP Commons.
-Log into Election Center and watch the short 1 minute intro video, learn about the work of the Council and meet and engage with the candidates — and vote by Tuesday, July 22nd at 11:59pm EDT.
+All candidates and information about the Leadership Council Election can be found in Election Central on the ESHIP Commons.
+Log into Election Central and watch the short 1 minute intro video, learn about the work of the Council and meet and engage with the candidates — vote by Tuesday, July 22nd at 11:59pm EDT.

 Slate of Candidates: National Resource Provider Representatives